-The 2011 Prescribed Medicines public use data set contains 313,747 prescribed medicine records.
-Each record represents one household-reported prescribed medicine that was purchased during calendar year 2011.
-Of the 313,747 prescribed medicine records, 308,248 records are associated with persons having a positive person-level weight (PERWT11F).
+The 2013 Prescribed Medicines public use data set contains 327,557 prescribed medicine records.
+Each record represents one household-reported prescribed medicine that was purchased during calendar year 2013.
+Of the 327,557 prescribed medicine records, 321,552 records are associated with persons having a positive person-level weight (PERWT13F).
 The persons represented on this file had to meet either criterion a) or b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2011 eligibility (i.e., persons with a positive 2011 full-year person-level sampling weight (PERWT11F > 0), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT11F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2013 eligibility (i.e., persons with a positive 2013 full-year person-level sampling weight (PERWT13F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT13F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT11F > 0).
-Note that FAMIDYR and FAMWT11F are variables on the 2011 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT13F > 0).
+Note that FAMIDYR and FAMWT13F are variables on the 2013 Full Year Consolidated Data File.

-Persons with no prescribed medicine use for 2011 are not included on this file (but are represented on MEPS person-level files).
-A codebook for the data file is provided (in file H144acb.pdf).
+Persons with no prescribed medicine use for 2013 are not included on this file (but are represented on MEPS person-level files).
+A codebook for the data file is provided (in file H160acb.pdf).

 This file includes prescribed medicine records for all household members who resided in eligible responding households and for whom at least one prescribed medicine was reported.
-Only prescribed medicines that were purchased in calendar year 2011 are represented on this file.
+Only prescribed medicines that were purchased in calendar year 2013 are represented on this file.
 This file includes prescribed medicines identified in the Prescribed Medicines (PM) section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
 Each record on this file represents a single acquisition of a prescribed medicine reported by household respondents.
 Some household members may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records on this file.
-Other household members may have no reported acquisitions of prescribed medicines and thus will have no records on this file
+Other household members may have no reported acquisitions of prescribed medicines and thus will have no records on this file.